Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Introduction

 \subsection{Organization}

-In Section \ref{sec:Preliminaries} we provide necessary definitions regarding metric spaces, spanners and emulators, and treewidth and recursive separators.
-Then, in Section \ref{sec:TreeCovers}, we prove our results for (spanning or non-spanning) tree covers, and HST covers.
-Next, in Section \ref{sec:SpannersAndEmulators}, we use our results for tree covers to obtain new path-reporting spanners and emulators.
-Finally, in Section \ref{sec:DLandRS} we provide new results for distance labeling schemes (Section \ref{sec:DistanceLabeling}) and routing schemes (Section \ref{sec:RoutingSchemes}).
+In Section \ref{sec:Preliminaries} we provide necessary definitions regarding metric spaces, spanners and emulators, and graph separators.
+In Section \ref{sec:TreeCoversBasic}, we define the different types of tree covers and show some basic properties and connections between them.
+Then, in Section \ref{sec:RamseyThms} we develop our main toolkit for constructing tree covers, by generalizing some metric Ramsey theorems.
+Section \ref{sec:TreeCoversForSeparableGraphs} contains the main contribution of the paper, i.e., constructions of spanning and non-spanning tree covers for vertex-separable and path-separable graphs (for vertex-separable graphs, see Section \ref{sec:VertexSeparableTreeCovers}, and for path-separable graphs, see Sections \ref{sec:PathSeparableSpanSmallStretchTreeCovers} and \ref{sec:PathSeparableLargeStretchTreeCovers}).
+Next, in Section \ref{sec:SpannersAndEmulators}, we use our new tree covers to obtain path-reporting spanners and emulators for path-separable graphs.
+In Appendix \ref{app:ComparisonGeneralGraphs} we compare our new tree covers with known results for tree covers in general graphs.
+Then, Appendix \ref{app:AspectRatioReduction} presents our weight reduction that enables us to eliminate the dependence on the aspect ratio in our tree covers (in Appendices \ref{app:PRSpannerAspectRatioReduction1} and \ref{app:PRSpannerAspectRatioReduction2} we also utilize this reduction to obtain improved query times for our PRDOs).
+Appendix \ref{app:ImprovedStretch} presents non-path-reporting distance oracles that provide an improved stretch.
+Finally, in Appendix \ref{app:DLandRS} we provide new results for distance labeling schemes (Section \ref{sec:DistanceLabeling}) and routing schemes (Section \ref{sec:RoutingSchemes}), for path-separable and vertex-separable graphs.